 A-level Mathematics students opt for mathematics for a number of reasons - to pursue maths further, for a valued qualification, or to help with other subjects.
 The school has a long tradition in A-level Further Mathematics where the experience and expertise of the maths tutors has continually ensured excellent results.
 Many students are encouraged and opt to take AS Further Mathematics as an extra to their scheduled timetable.
 Universities have welcomed the school’s emphasis on Further Mathematics for maths and related subjects.
 The department plays a full part in the school’s Science and Mathematics Specialism and there are ample opportunities for extra-curricular mathematics throughout the school years.

-We invite sixty pupils to attend a fun day in the summer term where they work in teams and try out a variety of mathematical puzzles and activities led by The Happy Puzzle Company.
+We invite sixty students to attend a fun day in the summer term where they work in teams and try out a variety of mathematical puzzles and activities led by The Happy Puzzle Company.
 This has proved to be very popular and ends the year with a high.

 The Maths department offers a range of enrichment opportunities throughout the year.
-Maths tutors regularly make use of resources such as “nrich” within their teaching, challenging pupils to think beyond the syllabus and improve their mathematical reasoning.
+Maths tutors regularly make use of resources such as “nrich” within their teaching, challenging students to think beyond the syllabus and improve their mathematical reasoning.
 We are the only state school nationally to enter our entire Year 7, along with Year 8, into the UK Junior Maths Challenge and regularly have students who progress to the next round, the Junior Olympiad.
 We also enter students into both the Intermediate Challenge and the Senior Challenge, where all Year 12 students participate, with many students regularly progressing to the Olympiad or the European Kangaroo.
 The department supports all team maths challenges and enters teams into the Junior, Intermediate and Senior Team UK team challenges.
-Training for these is usually at lunchtime and some of the older students have the opportunity to mentor younger pupils.
+Training for these is usually at lunchtime and some of the older students have the opportunity to mentor younger students.
 In addition a team of Year 9 students take part in the Colchester Schools Maths Competition.
-For Year 7 pupils we invite the Happy Puzzle Company into school in July for a day of problem solving where pupils have to work in teams, co-operating with each other to solve mathematical puzzles.
+For Year 7 students we invite the Happy Puzzle Company into school in July for a day of problem solving where students have to work in teams, co-operating with each other to solve mathematical puzzles.
 New for 2009, we have James Grime from Cambridge University presenting lecture and workshop on Code-Breaking for Year 8 students and bringing with him an Enigma Machine.
 Older students are encouraged to attend lectures in London.
 The department is forward thinking and always looking for new ideas to enhance and enrich the mathematical experience of students in a specialist school.